ngocthieuff/nft-starter-study-notes/README.md

 This is my first study notes, where I start learning new amazing things.

 The whole notes originate from my understanding.
-If you discover any mistakes, feel free to reach me at [linkedin](https://www.linkedin.com/in/ngoc-phan-thieu-856259128/).
+If you discover any mistakes, feel free to reach me on [LinkedIn](https://www.linkedin.com/in/ngoc-phan-thieu-856259128/).